designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 ##### Color contrast and harmony
-# <f-activity-icon /> Create a CVD palette
+# <f-activity-icon size="large" /> Create a CVD palette

 -

-~Earlier, we learned that people with color vision deficiencies cannot only see certain colors, therefore it is hard for them to sometimes access information, especially when text is written in a color, or is placed on a colorful background.~
+~Earlier, we learned that people with color vision deficiencies cannot see certain colors, therefore it is hard for them to sometimes access information, especially when texts are written using colors other than black, or are placed on colorful backgrounds other than just white.~

 -